Updated 27 November 2009

 4. Quality construction: Orion is a company that specializes in telescopes, this scope was designed by people who actually use telescopes.

 5. Reviews: This scope got excellent reviews from the astronomy press.
 Although this scope is aimed at younger people, there are many advanced amateur astronomers who have one as a second scope for "quick looks" at things when they don't have time to set up a large sophisticated instrument.
+I own one of these scopes, it is very simple to use, the mount is very steady, and it has great optics.

 6. Great value: This is a great all around scope that will likely outperform similar sized scopes you might find in department stores.
 Orion provides quality accessories on this scope where department store scopes add on several practically worthless items (department store scopes often claim a misleadingly high magnification for the scope).